eduardenoiu/ReSA-Tool-0.0/README.md

 4. Press Ctr + <Space> to check for completion of text, and see what valid completion are there at the point of pressing.

-Pre-requisite: Jre must be installed in the host computer before executing the tool.
+Prerequisite: Jre must be installed in the host computer before executing the tool.

 Your feedback is invaluable!!
 Thank for trying out the tool.